Skip to content

 Any version of “Dark Star,” “Morning Dew” or “The Other One” is going to be worth a spin.

-The best albums by far are Live/Dead, American Beauty and Workingman’s Dead.
+The best official Dead albums by far are all from 1970: Live/Dead, American Beauty and Workingman’s Dead.

-Blues For Allah is cool too, if you like the weirder, more spaced-out stuff.
-One From The Vault is Blues For Allah performed in front of an audience, mixed in with some Dead classics played as well as they ever got played.
+Blues For Allah is good too, if you like the weirder, more spaced-out stuff.
+The live album One From The Vault is Blues For Allah performed in front of an audience, mixed in with some Dead classics, played as well as they ever got played.

-Reckoning is basically the Grateful Dead Unplugged.
+The Dead did a good live “unplugged” album called Reckoning.
 There’s a nice version of “Bird Song,” a tribute to Janis Joplin, who the band was friendly with.
 One of the saddest moments in the documentary Festival Express is a shot of Jerry and Janis, both so drunk they can barely speak, and Jerry is telling Janis how beautiful she is, and you know how soon after that she’ll be dead.

-Jerry Garcia Band is a double live album from 1990.
-Nice choice of material, ranging from the Band to the Beatles to Peter Tosh to Hoagy Carmichael.
+The Jerry Garcia Band released an eponymous double live album in 1990.
+Jerry was a lot more enthusiastic about his side band than about the Dead at that point.
+The album includes some great material, ranging from the Band to the Beatles to Peter Tosh to Hoagy Carmichael.

 Europe ’72 has a few choice cuts: “Cumberland Blues,” “He’s Gone,” “Tennessee Jed” which has some of Jerry’s funkiest playing, “Ramble On Rose,” “Jack Straw.”